-Wafer to wafer bonding has become an enabling semiconductor technology in industries such as 3D packaging, MEMS, MOEMS, and SOI.
-In a typical wafer bonding process, two flat substrates are permanently joined (bonded) to one another by applying physical pressure, temperature, and/or electric field (see Fig. 1).
-Each of the above factors is set depending on the substrate materials being bonded, and the control of these parameters is crucial to a successful, high-quality, high-uniformity manufacturing process.
+A recent pressure-indicating film experiment measured pressure uniformity in a wafer-to-wafer bond chamber and compared several types of under-solder metallization Wafer-to-wafer bonding has become an enabling semiconductor technology in industries such as 3D packaging, MEMS, MOEMS and SOI.
+In a typical wafer bonding process, two flat substrates are permanently joined (bonded) to one another by applying physical pressure, temperature and/or an electric field (Figure 1).
+Each of these parameters is set depending on the substrate materials being bonded, and conhigh-uniformity manufacturing process.

-Of the above three major parameters in a bond recipe, electric field and temperature are readily measurable within a wafer bonding chamber using built-in electronics and thermocouples.
-Pressure, on the other hand, is usually measured in the tool as the total amount of force exerted over the pressure column.
+Of these three major parameters, electric field and temperature are readily measurable within a wafer bonding chamber using built-in electronics and thermocouples.
+However, pressure is usually measured in the tool as the total amount offeree exerted over the pressure column.
 This measured force is then used to calculate the average pressure, assuming perfectly flat pressure plates.
-In practice, the pressure plates are often non-ideal, or they may have degraded over time.
+However, in practice, the pressure plates are often non-ideal, or they may have degraded over time.
 This leads to potential pressure variations that are not detected by the control software.
 Poor distribution of pressure can lead to poorly bonded or completely unbonded wafer areas, cracked wafers, or premature wear of the pressure plates.